getsentry/sentry-java/sentry-samples/sentry-samples-spring-boot-jakarta-opentelemetry/README.md

 ## How to run?

-Make sure the `sentry-opentelemetry` module is built.
+Make sure the `sentry-opentelemetry` module is built (`../../gradlew :sentry-opentelemetry:sentry-opentelemetry-agent:assemble`).

 Then, execute a command from the module directory: